-Blurring, or the mix of functions, is not new phenomena.
-For example, in the sports industry commercial operators have been looking for opportunities to add functions to the core business for many years.
-After all, an attractive leisure centre offers more than just a sport: it offers a full spectrum experience, consisting of various leisure, hospitality, social and sports services.
+Blurring, or the mixing of functions, is not new phenomenon.
+For example, commercial operators in the sports industry commercial operators have been looking for opportunities to add functions to their core business for many years.
+After all, an attractive leisure centre offers more than just one type of sport: it offers a full-spectrum experience, consisting of various leisure, hospitality, social and sports services.

-To offer wider experience and attract more visitors, shopping areas and real estate owners position themselves in an innovative way.
-The retail and inner-city managers perceive the adapted hospitality concepts and added experience as a solution for decreasing numbers of visits to the shopping areas.
-Thus, the hospitality sector acts as a catalyst for the (re)development of shopping streets, areas and inner-cities.
-Therefore, we see that the importance of the hospitality sector is increasing.
+To offer wider experience concepts and attract more visitors, shopping areas and real estate owners position themselves in an innovative way.
+Retail and inner-city managers perceive the adapted hospitality concepts and added experiential element as a solution to decreasing visitor numbers to the shopping areas.
+Thus, the hospitality sector acts as a catalyst for the development and redevelopmet of shopping streets, areas and city centres.
+As a result, we see that the importance of the hospitality sector is increasing.

 The current issue is that the adaptation of new, mixed business models does not comply with the existing rules.
 In recent years, various pilot projects have been carried out to test blurring concepts, whereby entrepreneurs were not bound by the Licensing and Catering Act on an individual basis.